 HOW TO REGISTER

-Online registration for the “RIDEpass” program is now available.
+Online registration for the 2018-19 “RIDEpass” program is available now.

 Upon successful completion of the application, participants will receive a confirmation email with details regarding when passes will be available for pickup at the Parking Office.

 With no cap on the number of program participants in place this year, interested faculty and staff may apply at any time throughout the 2018-19 program year.

 Faculty and staff participating in the "RIDEpass" program may elect to have the cost of the pass deducted from their paycheck on a post-tax basis.
 Employees not eligible for payroll deduction are required to pay the full fiscal year fee, in advance, by cash, check or money order (made payable to “The Pennsylvania State University”), major credit card (Visa, MasterCard, Discover), or LionCash+.

 For employees paid monthly participating in payroll deduction: